Immigration Law

 Who Can File a Motion To Reopen an Immigration Case?

-If you requested an appeal, and it was either rejected or you abandoned it, you cannot file a motion to reopen your case.
+If you requested an appeal, and it was either rejected or you abandoned it, you may still be able to file a motion to reopen your case, subject to meeting specific requirements and deadlines.
 Talk to your experienced immigration attorney about the best options in your case.

 What Are the Rules for a Motion To Reopen?

-A proper motion to reopen your case must point out new facts and be supported by additional documentary evidence.
+A proper motion to reopen your case must point out new information supported by additional documentary evidence.
 You cannot simply resubmit evidence or rely on facts that you already reported.
 In addition, you must follow certain procedural requirements:

-• If the motion to reopen is based on your eligibility for relief, it must be accompanied by a copy of the application for relief and all supporting documents.
+• If the motion to reopen is based on your eligibility for relief, you must include a copy of the application for relief and all supporting documents.

 • Submitting a motion to reopen generally has a filing fee, depending on the nature of the motion.
 If you are unable to pay the filing fee, you can use a fee waiver request.

 • Request an oral argument if you wish to make one.
-The general rule is that motions to reopen are based on written filings and evidence that you submit.
+The general rule is that you should support your motions to reopen based on written filings and submitted evidence.
 However, you can request oral arguments in your motion.

-There is a time limit to file a motion and limitations on the number of motions you can file.
-Generally, you must file a motion to reopen within 90 days of an immigration judge’s final order.
+There is a time limit for filing of a motion and limitations on the number of motions you can file.
+Generally, you must file a motion to reopen within 90 days of an immigration judge’s final order of removal.
 In most cases, you can only file one motion to reopen an immigration case, but there are exceptions to the limits on motions to reopen.

 According to the Department of Justice, there are some exceptions to the 90-day rule for additional time and other limits on motions to reopen, including: